 Mold is both a necessity and an issue.
-In the natural world, mold is beneficial in the way it helps decompose things such as dead leaf’s and other organic material and redeposit it back into the ecosystem.
-It’s also necessary to make life saving medicine such as penicillin and other antibiotics.
-Even some foods we eat everyday are a species of mold, such as mushrooms.
+In the natural world, mold is beneficial in the way it helps decompose things such as dead leaves and other organic materials and redeposit them back into the ecosystem.
+It’s also necessary to make life-saving medicine such as penicillin and other antibiotics.
+Even some foods we eat every day are a species of mold, such as mushrooms.

-However, while mold is beneficial in many ways in the natural world, it can also be the cause of major issues within our homes.
+However, while mold is beneficial in many ways in the natural world, it can also be the cause of major issues in our homes.
 In fact, mold can be extremely damaging to a home very rapidly.
-On average it costs the United States more than 400 Million dollars to remove mold and repair the damage it has caused.
-Once mold takes up residence, it’s growth rate can be alarming, damaging walls, HVAC systems, appliances, furniture, and virtually everything it comes in contact with.
+On average, it costs the United States more than 400 Million dollars to remove mold and repair the damage it has caused.
+Once mold takes up residence, its growth rate can be alarming, damaging walls, HVAC systems, appliances, furniture, and virtually everything it comes into contact with.

 With moisture being the largest culprit for causing mold, it is sometimes hard to identify mold in your home when it is in an area that is not easily seen.
 Here are some examples of situations and places where mold can thrive and hide.